 As ever, please talk to your doctor, or medical practitioner most familiar with your medical history before implementing any changes in diet, exercise or lifestyle; especially if you are under treatment.

-A new study (see bottom of page) from Brazil adds to the evidence that flexibility decreases risk of mortality.
+A new study from Dr. Gil Araujo's team from Brazil (this is the same team that created the 'sitting-rising' mortality test) adds to the evidence that increased flexibility decreases risk of mortality.
 Data analysed on 3,139 individuals (66% men) aged 46–65, researchers developed a body flexibility score called Flexindex.
 This score was based on the passive range of motion across 20 movements (scored 0–4) involving 7 joints, with a total score range of 0–80.

 Flexindex was 35% higher in women than in men.
 Over an average follow-up of 12.9 years, 302 people (9.6%) died, including 224 men and 78 women.
 A higher Flexindex was associated with a lower mortality risk and was nearly 10% higher in survivors compared to non-survivors for both genders.